ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 Being on the SUI Discord and asking about the issue I see it is a known issue with some workarounds proposed, but I was unable to get them to work.

-The work around is to comment out these lines in the fun create(ctx: &mut TxContext) in the Random.Move file:
+The work around is to comment out these lines in the fun create(ctx: &mut TxContext) in the Random.Move file found at:

+    /home/userName/.move/https___github_com_MystenLabs_sui_git_framework__devnet/crates/sui-framework/packages/sui-framework/sources

+The workaround:

     // let inner = RandomInner {
     //     version,